aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 # Troubleshooting Log – IT-Diagnostic-Tool
 ---

 This document chronicles the sequential testing phases and technical challenges encountered during the development of the IT-Diagnostic-Tool project.

-The purpose of this log is to demonstrate how the utility evolved from a baseline configuration script into a fully validated, user-friendly desktop workflow—capturing how deployment obstacles like directory redirection, script syntax restrictions, empty data streams, and stale system tracking records were systematically isolated and resolved.
+The purpose of this log is to demonstrate how the utility evolved from a baseline configuration script into a fully validated, user-friendly desktop workflow, capturing how deployment obstacles like directory redirection, script syntax restrictions, empty data streams, and stale system tracking records were systematically isolated and resolved.

 ---